 In summary statements that are scored, a summary of discussion is included prior to the individual reviewer critiques to reflect the peer review discussion at the study section meeting.
 For resubmitted (amended) applications, new reviewers in addition to previous reviewers are usually assigned.
 They are instructed to review whether previous concerns have been addressed as well as comment on any new concerns.
-Contact your program director to discuss how to best respond to your summary statement.
+Contact your program director (http://deainfo.nci.nih.gov/faqs-glossary.htm) to discuss how to best respond to your summary statement.